Struggling with sleep deprivation, catnaps and middle of the night wake ups? See the best baby sleep books that can help

 At that point, my big, audacious goal seemed crazy: I had wanted my six-month-old to put himself to sleep without rocking, nursing or swaddling, and to sleep for 11-12 hours through the night.
 I didn’t think it was possible, but it happened.

 I share my experience with finally getting him to sleep through the night in this ebook.

 The Sleepeasy Solution speaks to parents of babies through five-year-olds about sleep problems.

 After having read tons of books about sleep, this was one of the few that was straightforward and simple to follow.

-You’ll dive into topics like sleep training your baby, getting your toddler to stay in bed, nighttime fears and separation anxiety.
+You’ll dive into topics like sleep training your baby, getting your toddler to stay in bed, nighttime fears and separation anxiety in babies.
 This is one of those books you’ll keep on your shelf as a reference throughout your child’s early years.

 5. How to Sleep Train Twins

 After finally getting my eldest to sleep well, I ran into another obstacle: Sleep training my twins.
 After all, as many books as there are about sleep as well as books about twins, there wasn’t an easy one I could find about sleep and twins.

 So I applied all I learned about babies and sleep to develop a process that works for two babies, not one.
 I answer many questions twin parents have about sleep they couldn’t find elsewhere.